Radiation for Dogs

 Your Dog May Get a Molded Positioning Device

-Sometimes a precisely measured positioning device made of molding material is designed specifically for your dog during the first treatment.
-This ensures that while treatment is taking place, the body is positioned in the ideal fashion each time.
+Sometimes a precisely measured positioning device made of molding material is designed for your dog during the first treatment.
+This ensures that while treatment occurs, the body is positioned in the ideal fashion each time.

-Perfecting the positioning can take a while, so your dog may be under anesthesia for an hour or more for this first treatment while the staff determines the best, most safe position.
+Perfecting the positioning can take a while, so your dog may be under anesthesia for an hour or more for this first treatment while the staff determines the best, safest position.
 The actual treatment time generally takes 5-7 minutes.

-Once the ideal positioning for your dog has been determined, future radiation treatments will be much faster.
+Once the ideal positioning for your dog has been determined and the mold is made, future radiation treatments will be much faster.
+That mold will be used each time your dog comes in, making positioning your dog quick and easy.

 During Radiation for Dogs

-For every radiation treatment, your dog will need to be under general anesthesia or heavy sedation.
-This is to ensure your dog is perfectly still and the radiation can reach its precise designated target.
-Once your dog is asleep, the team will position her according to their notes, administer the treatment (usually 5 to 7 minutes), and then wake her back up.
+Your dog must be under general anesthesia or heavy sedation for every radiation treatment.
+This ensures your dog is perfectly still and the radiation can reach its precise target.
+Once your dog is asleep, the team will position her according to their notes (or use the mold), administer the treatment (usually 5 to 7 minutes), and then wake her back up.

 Is Radiation Painful for Dogs?